-  The mustached man shook his head disdainfully. “‘Charles?’
+The mustached man shook his head contemptuously.
+“Charles?
 How unoriginal.”

-He bowed to Angelina.
+He turned his attention to Angelina and into a formal bow.
 “Mademoiselle Ellsworth, allow me to introduce myself.
 I’m Jacques, Baron Devaux-Rousset.”

 This man was no friend.

-The brute smiled, a humorless twisting of his lips.
+The brute smiled, a humorless twisting of his thick lips.

 He stood seething with silent fury and glared daggers at the baron.

 Drat, she didn’t speak French, but the baron had mentioned something about his mother’s death.
-That much she gleaned.
-Perhaps she shouldn’t have offered her sympathies.
+That much she’d gleaned.
+Perhaps, she shouldn’t have offered her sympathies.
 The mourning period had ended months ago.
-At least she thought that’s what Charles had told her.
+At least she thought that was what Charles had told her.

-Or, perhaps it hadn’t been that long, which explained the baron’s annoyance at the news of Charles’s nuptials.
+Or, mayhap, it hadn’t been that long, which explained the baron’s annoyance at the news of Charles’s nuptials.